Amenhotep III: Monuments and legacy

 Amenhotep has the distinction of having the most surviving statues of any Egyptian pharaoh, with over 250 identified.
 These statues provide a series of portraits covering the entire length of his reign.

-When Amenhotep died, he left behind a country at the very height of its power and influence, commanding immense respect in the international world.
-However, it was a country wedded to age-old political and religious certainties under the Amun priesthood.
+When Amenhotep died, he left behind an internationally respected country at the height of its power and influence.
+However, it was also a country wedded to age-old political and religious certainties under the Amun priesthood.

 The resulting upheavals from his son Akhenaten's reforming zeal shook these old certainties to their foundations, and forced the momentous question whether a pharaoh was more powerful than his society as represented in the worship of Amun.
 Akhenaten even moved the capital away from Thebes, the center of Amun's worship, and built Amarna, a city dedicated to his new deity, the Aten.

 Amenhotep built extensively at the temple of Karnak, including the Luxor temple with two pylons, a colonnade behind the new temple entrance, and a new temple to the goddess Ma'at.
 Amenhotep dismantled the Fourth Pylon of the Temple of Amun at Karnak to construct a new Third Pylon — and created a new entrance to this structure where he erected two rows of columns with open papyrus capitals down the centre of this newly formed forecourt.
 The forecourt between the Third and Fourth Pylons, sometimes called an obelisk court, was also decorated with scenes of the sacred funerary barques of the deities Amun, Mut, and Khonsu.
 The king also started work on the Tenth Pylon at the Temple of Amun.
 Amenhotep's first recorded act as king — in his Years 1 and 2 — was to open new limestone quarries at Tura, just south of Cairo and at Dayr al-Barsha in Middle Egypt to undertake his great building projects.
 He virtually covered Nubia with new monuments: